 Duke Energy PowerPair

-PowerPair is the main financial incentive currently available for battery storage in Charlotte.
+Duke Energy’s PowerPair program is the main financial incentive currently available for battery storage in Charlotte.
 It requires installing solar and battery storage together for the first time at your property using a Duke Energy Trade Ally installer.

 Battery incentive: $400 per kWh of installed capacity, up to 13.5 kWh.
 Maximum of $5,400 toward your battery.
 Pair it with the solar incentive ($0.36 per watt, up to 10kW) and the combined maximum reaches $9,000.

-If you also enroll in Duke Energy’s Power Manager Battery Control program, you receive the same one-time incentive plus a monthly bill credit based on your battery’s capacity, in exchange for allowing Duke Energy to remotely manage when your battery charges and discharges.
+If you also enroll in Duke Energy’s battery control program, you may receive a monthly bill credit in exchange for allowing Duke Energy to temporarily adjust your battery during control events.
+Confirm the exact credit and requirements during enrollment.

 Pairing with solar in Charlotte